 Here are the requirements to have your record sealed:

 Successfully complete community supervision

-This law only applies to defendants where were placed on community supervision, and sucessfully completed it.
+This law only applies to defendants who were placed on community supervision and successfully completed it.
 That includes paying all fines and costs, and restitution if there was any.
 Sometimes a period of confinement is imposed as a condition of community supervision - such as three days in jail.
 That does not prevent you from obtaining relief as long as the period of supervision was successfully completed.

 No prior convictions

 This applies only to first-time offenders.
 You are not eligible for relief if you've been convicted of any offense, other than a traffic offense that is punishable by fine only.
 For purposes of this statute, you are not eligible for relief if you were placed on deferred adjudication.
 Even though that is not a conviction, it is going to count in this situation.